 The book then transports readers through the world of history, geography, sociology, cosmology, geology, ancestry and even cultural studies.
 We begin to realise that death and grief are part of a bigger tapestry.
 Like the little girl in the story, we accept that nothing is ever really lost.
 We are all connected, all part of a continuum.
 And in that realisation comes healing.

-Adults will be as absorbed by this story as much as the children with whom they are sharing the book.
+Adults will be as absorbed by A Stone for Sascha as much as the children with whom they are sharing the book.
 Each image will demand close looking, time for in-depth discussion and multiple readings.
 Teachers will be excited by the philosophical and cross-curricular opportunities provided.
 Moreover, the many journeys, expertly and sensitively depicted in this book, will leave a lasting impression on readers.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.